The online community of knife collectors, A Knife Family Forged in Steel

 THE KNIFE ROAD SHOW

 This will be the next Knife show iKC attends.
 It promises to be a good one with many sponsors and members in attendance.
-Donnie and I are…Continue
+Donnie and I are looking forward to spending time with members, so let's think…Continue

 That knife you just aquired has a tang stamp that ID 's the maker.
 Most of us are familier with 95 percent of the manufactuers, but what about new collectors or a stamp that we just havent looked at before?